opt-mlearing/neural-network/README.md

 # neural-network
-just for learning  classic neural-network
+Just for learning classic neural-network the programming base on Neural NetWork Programing with Java author by Fabio M.Soares& Alan M.F Souza.